Manka-Mohamet/solo/README.md

 ## Using REPL

-You can run solo using cli terminal, to open the repl type this command to the terminal.
+You can run solo using cli terminal, to open the repl.

+type this command to the terminal.

 ```sh
 solo
 ```

-This opens the repl in the terminal where you can execute solo code line by line.
+This opens the solo repl in the terminal where you can execute solo code line by line.

-## Solo Script Example
+## Solo Script

-create file named `main.solo` the solo script file must always have `.solo` extension. open your fav editor then write this script to the `main.solo`
+create file named `main.solo` the solo script file must always have `.solo` extension.

+open your fav editor then write this script to the `main.solo`.

 ```py
 def test(){